HadoukenIO/js-adapter/tutorials/BrowserView.EventEmitter.md

         "http://www.openfin.co/favicon.ico"
     ],
     name: "BrowserViewName" // the name of the BrowserView
+    target: {uuid: 'windowUuid', name: 'windowName'}, // the window this BrowserView is attached to
     topic: "view",
     type: "page-favicon-updated",
     uuid: "454C7F31-A915-4EA2-83F2-CFA655453C52" // the uuid of the BrowserView